Logiqx/gps-details/docs/general/aliasing/README.md

 ### Summary

 This is a very short article which aims to introduce the reader to concepts such as sampling rates and aliasing.
-The presence of aliasing or low-pass filtering is sometimes evident when testing GPS loggers.
+The presence of aliasing or low-pass filtering can often be evident when testing GPS loggers.
+This article provides some basic background information.

+The issue of outliers can be mitigated somewhat by low-pass filters because they will attenuate the anomalies.
+When logging at 1 Hz then low-pass filtering is advisable prior to decimation.
+If available, higher sampling rates (e.g. 5 or 10 Hz) will allow for greater scrutiny of the data.

-Behaviors can vary for different firmware releases (especially COROS) and it can be useful to mention these within test results.
-Hopefully this article will be sufficient in explaining the basic concepts, without going in to excessive detail.
+Behaviors can vary for different firmware releases (especially COROS) and it can be useful to mention these within test the results.
+Hopefully this article will prove useful in explaining the basic concepts, without going in to excessive detail.